robinclart/paparazzi/README.md

 ## Prerequisites

-You'll need the following components installed or operations executed before being able to run this utility:
+For **Firefox** you'll need the following components installed before being able to run this utility:

 - Firefox (can be installed using `brew cask install firefox`)
 - `geckodriver` (can be installed using `brew install geckodriver`)

+And for Safari you'll need the following done:

-- Execute `safaridriver --enable` to allow safari to be controlled remotely.
+- Run `safaridriver --enable` to allow safari to be controlled remotely.

 ## Installation